-In fig.4 and fig.5, there are two experimental result diagram of our implementation in various numbers of sites to show speed up.
+In fig.5, fig.6 and fig.7, there are three experimental result diagram of our implementation in various numbers of sites to show speed up.
 First figure show results on kosarak database by support threshold equals to 0.00171.
 And second figure illustrate the results by database T40I10D100K and support 0.0009.
+Third figure, fig.7, shows result for database accident with support threshold equal to 0.49973.